mnemnion/orb/doc/md/Orbit/doc.md

 end
 ```

- Adds a block to a document\.

  This function looks at document level and places the block
- accordingly\.
+ accordingly.

- \- doc : the document
+ - doc : the document
- \- block : block to be appended
+ - block : block to be appended

  returns: the document